cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Middle square method:
 - seed 1234 - square 1522756 - 8digit 01522756
 - - middle four digit (new seed) 01522756 - square .....
-Hard to be always random, usally has patern.
+Hard to be always random, usually has pattern.
 The Linear Congruential Generator
-A desirable propery of a random sequence is that the numbers it generates are uniformly distributed.
+A desirable property of a random sequence is that the numbers it generates are uniformly distributed.
 One way to achieve this property is to use a method employed, for instance, by the java.util.Random class in Java, which is a linear congruential generator.
 In this PRNG, we start with a random number, x0, the seed, and generate the next number, xi+1, in a sequence, from the previous number, xi, according to the following formula: